 Two-factor authentication (2FA) is an additional layer of security that requires a second form of authentication in addition to a password.
 This can include a fingerprint scan, a security token, or a one-time code sent to your phone or email.
 Enabling 2FA can significantly increase the security of your accounts, as it makes it much more difficult for attackers to gain unauthorized access.

-Nowadays, 2FA is employed by a lot of companies.
+Nowadays, many companies require 2FA.
 If you have used online cash apps like Paymaya or GCash, you probably experienced being asked to login to the app, then asked again to enter a One-Time Pin (OTP) to complete your transactions.
-Ever accessed your Gmail or Youtube account from a different device and got prompted to open Gmail or Youtube from a specific device?
-This is another example of two-factor authentication.
+Even Gmail and YouTube prompt you to access them from a specific device whenever you log in with a new device.
+This is another form of two-factor authentication.

 Perhaps the most significant rise in the use of 2FA was due to the Covid-19 pandemic.
 Employees who worked from home were asked to install apps, such as those from Microsoft and Google, to add another layer of authentication before an employee can access the corporate network.